colin1717/adopt-project/README.md

 * Git and GitHub - As Git is a distributed version control system, it can be used as a server out of the box.
 Dedicated Git server software helps, amongst other features, to add access control, display the contents of a Git repository via the web, and help managing multiple repositories.

-* Lucidchart - Lucidchart is an online diagramming application.
+* Lucidchart - Lucidchart is the online diagramming application that we utilized when creating our User Flows and our Wire Frames.

 ## Installation Dependencies